Penile implant: Satisfaction

 The overall satisfaction rate with penile implants reaches over 90%.
 Both self- and partner-reported satisfaction rates are evaluated to assess the outcomes.
 It has been shown that implantation of inflatable penile prosthesis brings more patient and partner satisfaction than medication therapy with PDE5 inhibitors or intracavernosal injections.
 Satisfaction rates are reported to be higher with inflatable rather than malleable implants, but there are no differences between two-piece and three-piece devices.
 The most frequent reasons for dissatisfaction are reduced penis length and girth, failed expectations and difficulties with device use.
 Thus, it is vital to provide patients and their partners with detailed preoperative counselling and instructions.

 Curvature correction

 33% to 90% of cases of patients with Peyronie's disease that have had an inflatable PI procedure have successfully corrected their penile deformity.
 The residual curvature after penile implant placement usually requires intraoperative surgical intervention.

 Progress in procedure

 Dilation of the corpora cavernosa, typically with Hegar sounds, before inserting the device has been a common part of implantation procedures.
 This dilation destroys erectile tissue.
 It has been shown that a tissue-sparing technique, i.e. without dilation, correlates with superior outcomessome remaining natural erectile response can be preserved, and post-operative pain is reduced as well.

+Surgical Methodology

+As penile prosthesis surgery has developed over the last several decades and as the three-piece inflatable penile implant has become the preferred method for many dedicated implanters, two primary methods have become the standard in minimally invasive surgery: the infrapubic and the penoscrotal approaches.

+The penoscrotal approach is performed via an incision between the penis and scrotum, and provides a more direct placement of penile implant reservoirs in the scrotal pouch.

+The infrapubic approach involves placing the prosthesis through a small incision above the base of the penis.
+This method has a significantly shorter recovery time for patients, with some reporting the ability to resume sexual activity within three weeks of placement.

+While there is some disagreement between urologic surgeons as to which approach is better, both methods have high success and patient satisfaction rates in excess of 80 percent.